 Any medical website design should be initiated with a clear purpose and consider any competitive advantage.
-Visit your site through the eyes of your customer.
+Visit your site through the eyes of your patient.

-Create high quality content focused on your customers that positions you as an expert in your market.
-Would your customers share it with their friends?
+Create high quality content focused on your patients that positions your practice as a leader in your local market.
+Would your patients share it with their friends?

 Provide your patients with an easy-to-understand, easy-to-use, and easy-to-share website.
 Don’t be different for different’s sake.